erlang/otp/lib/stdlib/doc/src/re.md

 In Perl, the sequences `\F`, `\l`, `\L`, `\u`, and `\U` are recognized by its string handler and used to modify the case of following characters.
 By default, PCRE2 does not support these escape sequences in patterns.
-However, if either of the PCRE2_ALT_BSUX or PCRE2_EXTRA_ALT_BSUX options is set, `\U` matches a "U" character, and `\u` can be used to define a character by code point, as described above.

 _Absolute and Relative Backreferences_